-Wes is 23 years old and is a 2014 graduate of North Marion High School.
-While in high school Wes received the Assist Award for Senior Recognition and went on to the DAC’s Mission Transition Program following graduation.
-While still a student, Wes had volunteer work experiences at the Mannington Food Pantry, Salvation Army, and the Subway restaurant.
+Isaiah is 20 years old and is a 2019 graduate of Fairmont Senior High School.
+While in high school Isaiah received the Assist Award for Senior Recognition and went on to the DAC’s Mission Transition Program following graduation.
+While still a student FSHS, Isaiah completed work experiences at JAG Laundry and the school cafeteria.

 Isaiah started his employment readiness and life skills training through the DAC in the summer of 2019 while also working as a farm trainee at the Homestead Farm Center, an amazing DAC partner and agricultural learning non-profit started by his family in 2014.
 Isaiah completed the Daniel Memorial Life Skills training and work experiences at the Arts and Antiques Marketplace, DAC Feel Good Laundry, and the United Way of Marion and Taylor Counties.
 He did such a great job he was hired as a permanent employee with the DAC’s Feel Good Cleaning program where he remains doing janitorial work for the United Way.